Search This Blog

 Marlow became a local laughing stock.
 Dark mutterings that the engineer was incompetent, even fraudulent grew.
 Issues beyond problems with pumps were at play.

 Poor Millington gave up and announced he was off to work on some mines in South America.
-He would leave full plans and instructions with assistant James Savage who would complete the work.
+He would leave full plans and instructions with assistant James Savage who was expected to complete the work.
 And he would like a full settlement of his account before he left!

 His bridge would not have fallen down it is fair to say.
 Copies of his plan managed to survive and later engineers who looked at them did not find them dangerous.
 They would have given Marlow pedestrian footways of 5 foot width rather than the slightly narrower ones there today.
 However James Savage was not confident in the design (especially the load bearing capacity of the pillars which were to be in iron) and felt the instructions supplied to him were not good enough to work with.